wareya/gammakit/readme.md

 - make sure format_val does the same as the above
 - replace parent/text AST node stuff with enum
 - forbid if-else inside an if condition's block with no enclosing braces
+- extend number type to "64-bit signed int or 64-bit float" rather than just "64-bit float"

 MAYBE:
 - "all"? (vs "other", "self")
-- integer type?

 MAYBE (metaprogramming):
 - give the runtime control over interpreters of its own; runtime panics will invalidate interpreters
-- investigate feasibility of grammar, parser, compiler, and interpreter hooks (limited to child interpreters)
+- investigate feasibility of grammar, parser, and compiler hooks
-- allow interpreters to act like generators

 # Other